NHSDigital/software-engineering-quality-framework/metrics.md

 | Measure | Definition (each calculated over the last 28 days) |
 |:---|:---|
 | Deployment frequency | Number of deployments.
-We recommend capturing and representing this information on an Engineering Quality Dashboard.
 | Quality checks | Presence or absence of frequent, consistent, enforced (with agreed tolerances) of the [engineering quality checks](quality-checks.md) - follow that link for further details.
-We recommend capturing and representing this information on an Engineering Quality Dashboard.

 ## Recommended metrics: